NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 IN
 - TILS:
 - CL/DA:  Set date/time.
 Entering 999999 for either date or time will reset.
-- FUEL:   Set extra fuel warning in percent on display.
+- FUEL:   Set extra fuel warning in percent. (threshold will trigger master warning)
 - LOLA:

 ACDATA: